cskang0121/cskang0121/README.md

 <p>Hi there!

-I'm Kang, a Computer Science undergraduate student who intends to specialise in Artificial Intelligence at Singapore Management University. </p>
+I'm Kang, a Computer Science undergraduate student who specialises in Artificial Intelligence at Singapore Management University. </p>

 I get really excited about chances where I get to apply my knowledge and work with passionate and like-minded individuals in the tech industries!
 If you are interested in connecting with me, please reach me via cskang.2020@scis.smu.edu.sg or [LinkedIn](https://www.linkedin.com/in/chinshenkang/).